tjroth/csv-clean/README.md

-A simple command line utility to clean up csv files.
+A simple command line utility in Rust to clean up csv files.
 It removes white space from beginning and end of string entries and capitalizes any strings.